 Bob has been active for many years in writing for and speaking to professional groups on tax-exempt organization law, and on pension, employee benefits and executive compensation law, including special problems faced by tax-exempt organizations.
 He has been a frequent lecturer/author in tax-exempt organization law seminars sponsored by National Business Institute and in employee benefits and executive compensation law seminars sponsored by the Pennsylvania Bar Institute.
 Bob has also published several articles and co-authored a chapter on executive severance and change-of-control agreements for Executive Compensation (BNA Books, 2002).

 Bob is listed in Who's Who in America and Who's Who in American Law.
-He has been listed continuously for more than 20 years in The Best Lawyers in America®, which is based on peer-surveys of 16,000 lawyers nationwide.
-He is currently listed in The Best Lawyers in both the specialty of Employee Benefits Law and the specialty of Nonprofit/Charities Law.
+He has been listed continuously for more than 20 years in The Best Lawyers in America®.
+He is currently listed in Best Lawyers in both the specialty of Employee Benefits Law and the specialty of Nonprofit/Charities Law.
 He was named "Pittsburgh Employee Benefits Lawyer of the Year" for 2011 by Best Lawyers.
-Since 2004, Bob has been consistently selected to the Pennsylvania Super Lawyers® list, representing the top 5 percent of attorneys practicing in Pennsylvania.
+Since 2004, Bob has been consistently selected to the Pennsylvania Super Lawyers® list.

 A native of Harrisburg, Pennsylvania, Bob joined the firm in 1969.